Bukchon Hanok Village Seoul Guide: Official Visitor Hours & Quiet Routes (2026)

 On weekends after 10 AM, the main photo alley (Bukchon-ro 11-gil) fills up faster than you’d expect.
 By noon you’re queueing to take a photo of a queue.
 Here’s the schedule that actually works:

-• Avoid: Saturday and Sunday between 10 AM and 4 PM.
+• Avoid: Saturday between 10 AM and 4 PM, and Sundays β€” Sunday is officially designated a “rest day for the alleyways.”
 Tuesday is the slowest weekday.

 Quiet hours are real and enforced: Bukchon has a designated “resting time” from 5 PM to 10 AM during which loud talking, group photography with reflectors, and commercial filming are restricted.
 Signs are posted in English.
 Fines apply.

-Bukchon Hanok Village Hours
+Bukchon Hanok Village Official Visiting Hours (2026)

 The Eight Photo Spots (Numbered on Maps as “Bukchon 8 Gyeong”)